-In the clearest indication to date that Russia may be preparing for a Syria without President Bashar al-Assad, the country’s deputy foreign minister Mikhail Bogdanov argued on Thursday that “it is impossible to exclude a victory of the Syrian opposition.”
+In the clearest indication yet that Russia may be preparing for a Syria without Bashar al-Assad, the country’s deputy foreign minister, Mikhail Bogdanov, has argued that “it is impossible to exclude a victory of the Syrian opposition.”

-Russian newspaper Kommersant reported two days later that the country “does not intend to persuade the Syrian leader to leave his post voluntarily.”
-Prime Minister Dmitri Medvedev had criticized Western countries a week earlier, telling French reporters, “not a single state, not a single government should undertake any action directed at the forcible replacement of an acting government in any other country.”
+Russian newspaper Kommersant reported two days later that the Kremlin “does not intend to persuade the Syrian leader to leave his post voluntarily.”

-NATO’s mandate was to protect Libyan civilians but it ultimately enabled the rebels there to displace the regime of Muammar al-Gaddafi, another Russian ally.
+NATO’s mandate was to protect Libyan civilians, but it ultimately enabled the rebels to displace Muammar al-Gaddafi, another Russian ally.

-Russia previously suspended weapons sales to Iran when United Nations sanctions prohibited them.
-But with the threat of a Russian veto in the Security Council, similar sanctions are unlikely to be enacted against Syria.
+Russia previously complied with an embargo against Iran.
+But with the threat of a Russian veto in the Security Council, similar sanctions are unlikely to be taken against Syria.